AndrewHyland757/Oishi_Restaurant/README.md

 ### Images

 - A strong landing image is used.
 This entices interest urging a potential customer to explore the website further and find out more.
-- Further images are used to communicate brand values, offer visual stimulation and provide information such as images of dishes and the head chef.
+- Further images are used to communicate brand values, offer visual stimulation and provide information such as types of dishes and the head chef.

 ### Colours